canonical/ubuntu-frame/RUNNING_IN_A_VM.md

     $ snap install ubuntu-core-kiosk

 Once the installation completes the QEMU window should show a graduated grey screen.
 This is the default Ubuntu Core Kiosk wallpaper.
-This can be changed using the “kiosk-config” snap configuration option:
+This can be changed using the “config” snap configuration option:

-    $ snap set ubuntu-core-kiosk kiosk-config="
+    $ snap set ubuntu-core-kiosk config="
     wallpaper-top=0x92006a
     wallpaper-bottom=0xdd4814
     "

 The `wallpaper-top` and `wallpaper-bottom` are RGB values.
-There are a lot of configuration options to control the kiosk display, but they are all set using `kiosk-config` and `kiosk-display` (more details in [REFERENCE.md](REFERENCE.md))
+There are a lot of configuration options to control the kiosk display, but they are all set using `config` and `display` (more details in [REFERENCE.md](REFERENCE.md))

 ## Install a Web Kiosk